 Several different indicators have been proposed to assess the potential reproductive toxicity of hormone-disrupting chemicals.
 One potential indicator is the ratio of the lengths of the 2nd and 4th fingers (2D:4D).
 Some researchers think that a person’s 2D:4D ratio is a marker of greater exposure to the male hormone androgen during fetal development as boys tend to have lower 2D:4D ratios than girls.
-Another, more common indicator of potential reproductive toxicity is the number of months it takes for a couple to get pregnant (time to pregnancy).
-A longer time to pregnancy is a measure of the couple’s fertility.
-This study was done to see if the 2D:4D ratio for MIREC kids was different if it took their parents longer to get pregnancy.
+Another, more common indicator of potential reproductive toxicity is the number of months it takes for a woman to get pregnant (time to pregnancy), a measure of the couple’s fertility.
+This study was done to see if the 2D:4D ratio for MIREC kids was different if it took their parents longer to concerive them.

 Women in the study were asked the number of months it took them to get pregnant with the current pregnancy.
 Digital photographs of both hands were taken to calculate 2D:4D for the woman and her child (at 2-5 years of age).
 Various statistical techniques were used to study the association between time to pregnancy, or use of assisted reproductive technologies (ART), and the child’s 2D:4D ratio.

 Data from 673 mother-child pairs from the MIREC Study were analysed.
 The results showed that boys had significantly lower 2D:4D compared to girls, but that there was no association between 2D:4D and time to pregnancy or any measure of fertility.
 The only factors associated with the child’s 2D:4D were the child’s age and the woman’s 2D:4D.